KhurshidYakubov/universal_admin_panel/README.md

 - Some experience with PHP, Laravel, MySQL, Composer and Git
 - client_id and client_secret from [OneID](https://id.egov.uz/) (optional)

-    **P.S If you doesn't need integration with OneID just change the logic of auth as you need :)**
+    **P.S If you don't need integration with OneID just change the logic of auth as you need :)**

 ## Installation
 - Firstly, clone the project: